-- All rewards points will be awarded using PARS by the member of staff who issues the reward. - The class teacher will issue postcards and emails home where appropriate.
-Subject certificate templates can be found with Faculty Heads. - DTLs and ADTLs should ensure departmental colleagues are issuing rewards points on a regular basis. - Fortnightly rewards reports will be generated by a Pastoral Manager and forwarded to tutors (share with tutor teams at weekly Tuesday tutor meetings). - The tutor will award House points for those students who have achieved a half-termly attendance figure of 95% or above.
-The attendance statistics will be provided by the Attendance Officer/ Pastoral Manager. - PM will generate: - E-certificates and email home via Insight - Collate points and rewards issued - Forward the vouchers to tutors - The Pastoral Manager of the winning tutor group (half term and end of year) to organise celebration breakfast - The Assistant Headteacher Head of Pastoral Care will oversee the rewards system and inform leadership team and governors of key issues.
+- All rewards points will be awarded using appropriate software eg PARS by the member of staff who issues the reward. - The class teacher will issue postcards and emails home where appropriate.
+Subject certificate templates can be found with DTLs/ADTLs. - DTLs and ADTLs should ensure departmental colleagues are issuing rewards points on a regular basis and with consistency. - Fortnightly rewards reports will be generated by a Pastoral Manager and forwarded to tutors (share with tutor teams at weekly tutor meetings). - The tutor will award positive points for those students who have achieved a half-termly good attendance (see p8).
+The attendance statistics will be provided by the Attendance Officer/Pastoral Manager. - PM will generate: - o Printed certificate and sent home - o Collate points and rewards issued - Forward the vouchers to tutors - The Pastoral Manager of the winning tutor group (half term and end of year) to organise prizes - The Inclusion Manager (Behaviour) and Head of Pastoral Care will oversee the rewards system and inform leadership team and governors of key issues.

-Student Behaviour Code of Conduct.
+Student Behaviour Code of Conduct